polterguy/polterguy.github.io/getting-started/index.md

 If you're using the full version of Visual Studio, you might have to edit your `environment.ts` file and change its `apiURL` to become `http://localhost:55246/api/` and its `apiDomain`to be `localhost:55246`.

+## Creating your first CRUD Web API

+1. Login with _"root/root"_ as your username/password
+2. Click the _"Crudify"_ menu item
+3. Choose your database and your table
+4. Click the _"Crudify"_ button at the bottom of your page

+If you don't have a MySQL database, you can find a simple CRM database schema in the _"misc"_ folder of your Magic download, which you can run through the SQL executor, that you can find in the _"SQL"_ menu at the top of your page.

+Then you can click _"Endpoints"_ menu item, and try out your newly created HTTP RET endpoints.
+At this point you can start creating your frontend, in for instance Angular, to access your database over HTTP.